JDragovichAlertLogic/erlquest/README.md

 `GET /rooms` - Returns a list of current rooms

-`POST /rooms` - Adds a room to teh DB
+`POST /rooms` - Adds a room to the DB

 `GET /messages/:room` - get all messages for a particular room